2 priests killed in Mexico devoted decades to remote region

 At the Mass in Mexico City Tuesday night, Luis Gerardo Moro, the top Jesuit in Mexico, said the killings marked “a breaking point and a point of no return in the path and mission of the Society (of Jesus) in Mexico.”
 He said the order’s priests would continue denouncing the abandonment and violence that persists in the region and would not stay silent in the face of injustice.

-López Obrador lamented the killings Wednesday and, without identifying him, said that authorities were searching for a man who had a pending arrest order dating to 2018 for the suspected killing of a U.S. tourist.
+López Obrador lamented the killings Wednesday and said that authorities were searching for a man who had a pending arrest order dating to 2018 for the suspected killing of a U.S. tourist.

+On Wednesday, authorities put out a wanted poster for the accused killer, José Noriel Portillo Gil, alias “El Chueco,” or “The Crooked One.”
+They offered a reward of about $250,000 for information leading to his arrest.

-In that case, Patrick Braxton-Andrew, a 34-year-old Spanish teacher from North Carolina, was traveling in the Tarahumara mountains when he was apparently suspected of being a U.S. drug agent and killed.
+Portillo Gil was also accused in the 2018 killing of Patrick Braxton-Andrew, a 34-year-old Spanish teacher from North Carolina who was traveling in the Tarahumara mountains.
+Portillo Gil’s gang apparently suspected Braxton-Andrew of being a U.S. drug agent and killed him.
 Despite the criminality, the area’s natural beauty continues to draw tourists.

 On Tuesday, Javier Ávila, another Jesuit priest working in the region since the 1970s, told local radio that the two priests knew their killer because he was a local crime boss.
 He said the man was “out of his mind, drunk” and had threatened locals to keep their mouths shut.